-Course descriptions include the course number, title, synopsis, credit hours, and instructional clock hours.
+Course descriptions include the course number, title, synopsis, and credit hours.
+Courses offered in diploma programs also include the lecture/theory hours, laboratory hours, and externship hours.
 For example, "40/0/0" indicates that the course consists of 40 hours of lecture/theory, 0 hours of laboratory work, and 0 hours of externship.